ImtiazVision/The-10-Essentials-of-Influence-and-Persuasion/README.md

 1. The duty we feel to others is just the outcome of our accepting their assistance first.

 2. In the context of an obligation, we are more inclined to respond "yes."

+>The key to using reciprocity effectively and ethically is to give first, and to offer thoughtfully and with personalization.